 When I found the Bronx apartment in the summer of 2012, I was more than a year into researching and writing about horn-based vehicle alerts.
 The technology's constant intrusion into my street-facing brownstone apartment fueled my resolve to find an apartment that was physically at least a block's length from any parked car.
 My top requirement was that no matter how far I craned my neck out of any window, I would not be able to see a single parked car.

-They were there.
-Right on the other side of the building, right around the corner.
+I knew they'd be there, somewhere around the corner, beyond where I could see.
+And there they were, Right on the other side of the building, right around the corner.
 But where I lived, facing away from them, my wide brick building created a sound barrier.
-They were there, and I could hear them – but they sounded far, far away.
-I could sleep at night with open windows, able to tune out the faint faraway horn sounds, or I could close the windows and not hear them at all – something that had been impossible two years ago in Brooklyn, where I’d lived ten feet from the street.
+They were there, and I could hear them - but they sounded far, far away.
+I could sleep at night with open windows, able to tune out the faint faraway horn sounds, or I could close the windows and not hear them at all - something that had been impossible two years ago in Brooklyn, where I'd lived ten feet from the street.

 In my Bronx community, there were other horn sounds as well.
 There were scores of livery cab drivers who traveled along our narrow, tree-lined streets honking at every pedestrian they saw, looking for fares.
 Some did not even look at pedestrians, but stared ahead as they drove past each block.
 There were also livery drivers - or friends, or family members - who arrived in front of buildings and blasted their horns to let residents know their ride was there.
 This occurred day and night, at three in the afternoon and three in the morning.
 Some livery drivers would drive into private parking lots at seven or eight in the morning without a ride having been ordered, and honk for a few minutes in case someone happened to need a ride.